Mars Far More Likely To Have Contained Life Than Previously Thought

 In this vein, the new study also confirmed that phosphorous is another essential element for creating and sustaining life on Earth, and subsequently, Mars.

-In the study, which was published today in the journal Nature Communications, researchers discovered that a type of mineral which had been previously considered proof of an ancient dry environment on Mars, may have contained hydrogen.
+In the study, which was published today in the journal Nature Communications, researchers discovered that a type of mineral which had been previously considered proof of an ancient dry environment on Mars may have contained hydrogen.

 To arrive at their conclusions, the team of researchers created a synthetic version of the hydrogen-containing mineral called whitlockite.